tsleng93/SchoolReopeningStrategies/README.md

 3) Smoothed community PCR positive testing rates for each LTLA are provided, obtained using the Matlab function 'smooth' with the setting 'rloess, rather than the raw data obtained from Pillar 2 data.
 4) We assume 36% uptake LFT uptake across all LTLAs, rather than obtaining uptake levels from Pillar 2 data that vary through time and by LTLA.

 Comparable analyses can be obtained by running the script 'LTLAComparisonMain'.
-Different school control strategies can be obtained by adjusting the 'Strategy' structure.
 Comparable figures to figures 2 and 3 (omitting data) can be obtained through running the script 'ExampleFigures.m'.
+This runs the baseline strategy of twice weekly mass testing and the isolation of close contacts.
+Different school control strategies can be obtained by adjusting the 'Strategy' structure:

+ - to run the 'isolating close contacts' strategy, set Strategy.masstesting = 0 , Strategy.isolation = 1, Strategy.SCT = 0
+ - to run the 'mass testing' strategy (i.e. twice weekly mass testing alone), set Strategy.masstesting = 2, Strategy.isolation = 0, Strategy.SCT = 0
+ - to run the 'mass testing + serial contact testing' strategy, set Strategy.masstesting = 2, Strategy.isolation = 0, Strategy.SCT = 1

 ## Model functions
 The function 'interactingyeargroupsextended.m' is the main function of the model, simulating the spread of infection in a secondary school from 31st August 2020 until the 23rd May 2021.